minagawah/cra-ts-emotion-tailwind-solution/README.md

 <a id="what-macro"></a>
 ### 2-3.
 Using Babel Macros

-Another ways is to use [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) and this is the only way for Jest (+ Enzyme) tests to work.
+Another way is to use [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) and this is the only way for Jest + Enzyme tests to work.

 First, you are installing: